NATIVE HAWAIIAN PHILANTHROPY

 NHP began partnering with other businesses and nonprofits including Pacific Whale Foundation, King Kamehameha III Elementary Parent/Teacher Organization, Hālau Makana Aloha o ka Lauaʻe, Aumana, HitMethods, Project Hope, KAʻEHU, and secured funds from the Hawaii Community Foundation Maui Strong grant.

-Our approach to address and support Maui families and community members impacted by the wildfires is supported on the findings in the article, "Indigenous-informed disaster recovery: Addressing collective trauma using a healing framework," from the Science Direct journal from 2022.
-The article highlights the holistic approach to indigenous-informed disaster management with particular attention to traditional ecological knowledge and approaches which explains the potential for indigenous healing framework to address collective trauma.
+NHP is working with KAʻEHU and mental health practitioners and agencies to address and support Maui families and community members impacted by the wildfires.
+Our partners are helping to further develop the Mauli Ola: Sacred Spaces for Disaster Recovery which integrates "Indigenous-informed disaster recovery: Addressing collective trauma using a healing framework."
+The 2022 Science Direct article highlights the holistic approach to indigenous-informed disaster management with particular attention to traditional ecological knowledge and approaches which explains the potential for indigenous healing framework to address collective trauma.

 The Indigenous Healing Framework of the Disaster Recovery approach goes beyond the western approach of physical and economic aspects of recovery.
 "Indigenous peoples are uniquely connected to the lands, waters, and non-human kin and understanding this is crucial in providing appropriate support to Indigenous peoples affected by disasters."